 | RPM | Engine speed in revolutions per minute | Climbs quickly during acceleration pulls |

 All data logged using the Vgate iCar Pro Bluetooth OBD2 scanner paired with Car Scanner on iPhone.
-Parameters shown include MAP boost pressure, AFR, IAT, RPM, and estimated power output.
-The clip shows real-time boost buildup, AFR dropping rich under acceleration, and MAP climbing as the turbo spools — exactly what a healthy Stage 1 map looks like under load.
-For a deeper understanding of what short term fuel trim and AFR readings mean on a remapped engine, read our short term fuel trim guide.
+The clip shows real-time boost buildup, AFR dropping rich under acceleration, and MAP climbing as the turbo spools, exactly what a healthy Stage 1 map looks like under load.
+AFR alone tells you what’s happening in the moment, but short term fuel trim (STFT) readings reveal whether the ECU is having to correct for it, which matters more for long-term health on a remapped engine.

 Real-World Clip – 20 to 80 km/h Acceleration (2nd Gear)